supershaneski/openai-api-function-call-sample/README.md

 ```

 Here, we asked for the event and weather in a location at the same time.
-If you noticed, they use the same parameters.
+If you noticed, the two functions share the same parameters.
 What if the parameters are different?

 > user: What is happening in Otaru on Friday and what is the weather in Asahikawa tomorrow?